Spinex/BlockRot/README.md

 In this game you are supposed to control the yellow block that has to pass the consecutive maps.
 There will be special kinds of platforms that have specific behavior.

+It's based on EgonOlsen's example on JPCT-AE usage on Android.